getsentry/sentry-docs/src/collections/_documentation/development/sdk-dev/event-payloads/debugmeta.md

 `debug_id`:

 : **Required**.
 Debug identifier of the dynamic library or executable.
-If a code identifier is available, the debug identifier is the _little endian UUID_ representation of the first 16 bytes of that identifier (spaces inserted for readability, note the byte order of the first fields):
+If a code identifier is available, the debug identifier is the _little-endian UUID_ representation of the first 16-bytes of that identifier.
+Spaces are inserted for readability, note the byte order of the first fields:

   ```
   code id:  f1c3bcc0 2798 65fe 3058 404b2831d9e6 4135386c